kholkinilia/CUB_Blockchain_Spring2023_assignments/assignment01/README.md

 ## Example of usage

 You can run the following code yourself.
-The code operates on the message, that you can take a look at in the `./resources/examples/original_message.txt`.
+The code operates on a message, at which you can take a look in the `./resources/examples/original_message.txt`.

-Run this code from this (`assignment01` directory)
+Run the following code from this (`assignment01` directory)

 ```shell
 # generate keys and save them in pub.txt and priv.txt